Solve Your Data Access and Resource Capacity Constraints

 Once you have chosen your Algorithm, Save your progress before continuing to the Wizard steps.

-In the History step, you will need to use the toggle to specify whether you have decided to use historical data in your Experiment.
+In the History step, you will need to use the toggle to specify whether you have decided to use historical data in your dynamic recommender.

 If you are following our prompts to set up a test without data, click Next.